phax/ph-pdf-layout/README.md

   * Basic (block) element is box.
   * Layout elements are h-box, v-box, spacer-x, spacer-y, page break
   * The most complex element is a table, which consists of a number of "h-boxes" (rows) which itself consist of a number of "v-boxes" (columns) plus comes with repeating headlines etc.
-  * Elements can have margin, padding and border - if you know CSS you should be familiar with it.
+  * Elements can have min-size, max-size, margin, padding, border and fill-color - if you know CSS you should be familiar with it.

 # News and Noteworthy